saiffardin/creative-agency-client/Documentation - Dev Guide.md

 ---

 ## 4. Dashboard:

+- ### **Full Dashboard Page:**

-Dashboard has 2 parts:
+  Dashboard has 2 essential parts:

-1. __Sidebar__ :
+  1. **Sidebar** :
      Here 'Clients' and 'Admins' will have different options base on their role.
 Sidebar of a client is much different than the sidebar of an admin.

      By using conditional rendering we decide whose sidebar we are going to render.
 Each time when a user logs in, we check the 'Admin' collection (database) to decide whether this user is an admin or not.
 According to result of this query we set the value of 'isAdmin' key.

-2. __Main Section__ :
+  2. **Main Section** :
-   Base on which option is been clicked in the 'sidebar', the content of 'main section will change'.
-All the routes related to the client or admin been set here.
+     Base on which option is clicked in the 'sidebar', the content of 'main section will change.
+All the ROUTES related to both the client or admin is set here.

-- **Full Dashboard Page:**

-    * Sidebar
-    * Main Section:
+- ### **DashNav**

+- ### **Client** :
-        * Order
+  - Order
+  - Review
-        * Service List Client
+  - Service List Client
-        * Review
+- ### **Admin** :
+  - Add Service
+  - Make Admin
+  - Service List Admin